Towards generalisable and calibrated synthetic speech detection with self-supervised representations: Experimental results

+Another important characteristic of deepfake detectors is whether we can trust their predictions.
+Following Salvi~\etal~\cite{salvi2023icassp}, we formulate this desideratum as the task of \textit{reliability estimation}: we want the model to be able to assess the level of confidence in its predictions, a high confidence indicating a high probability that the prediction is correct.
+To this end, we encode the confidence in a prediction using the entropy of the generated probabilities (see Section~\ref{sec:meth}): if the entropy is close to zero, the model deems the prediction to be reliable; conversely, high entropy indicates uncertain inputs.
+Salvi~\etal~\cite{salvi2023icassp} used a separate network to estimate the reliability which was trained on features from a pretrained deepfake audio model (in their case, RawNet2) to predict whether the predictions of the deepfake model are correct or not.

-In this section we evaluate whether the output probabilities can be used for assessing the predictions' trustworthiness.
-We use the entropy of the probabilities to measure how certain we are in a prediction: the closer the entropy is to zero, the more confident we are; conversely, a large entropy amounts to more uncertainty.
-A similar task has been recently tackled by Salvi~\etal~\cite{salvi2023icassp}, which they refer to as \textit{reliability estimation}.
-Their approach uses a network to estimate the confidence: more precisely, they train a network which maps the features of a pretrained deep fake audio model (RawNet2 in their case) into labels representing whether the predictions are correct or not.
-We use their method as a baseline.
-We measure the quality of uncertainty estimation by two metrics \cite{nadeem2009accuracy}: the fraction of data that is reliable, and the classifier accuracy on this data.
-For our method we produce curves by varying a threshold $\tau$ in steps of 0.01 on the unit-scaled entropy of each prediction.
+We use two metrics to measure the reliability estimation capabilities \cite{nadeem2009accuracy}: the fraction of data that is reliable and the classifier accuracy on this data.
+For our approach we produce curves by varying a threshold $\tau$ from 0 to 1 in steps of 0.01 on the unit-scaled entropy of each prediction.
 For the method of \cite{salvi2023icassp} we vary the threshold similarly, but on the maximum reliability score across segments.
 A threshold of 0.5 corresponds to their original evaluation: if all the audio's segments are unreliable (reliability less than 0.5) then the entire audio is deemed unreliable.